 - Colonel Badass: Octavian is a Bishop, which is similar to a colonel in the military church.

 - Continuity Nod:

-- Moffat does several nods to his previous episodes; besides the obvious Angels and River, there's people's voices being recorded and played back by the thing that killed them à la the Vashta Nerada.
+- Moffat does several nods to his previous episodes; besides the obvious (the Angels and River), there's people's voices being recorded and played back by the thing that killed them, à la the Vashta Nerada.

 - The Bishop appears to refer specifically to the devices in the latter episode that preserve a part of a person's consciousness, suggesting the dead troops can still be "rescued" by that means.

 - It's not just archaeologists; the Doctor points and laughs at museums too.

 - One of the glass cases in the museum in question has a detonation pack from "Planet of the Ood".

 - The Doctor seems to keep running into River in the vicinity of the universe's largest storehouses of knowledge.

 - Gravity globes first appeared in "The Impossible Planet".

 - The Angel, while luring Angelo and Bob to their deaths, uses phrases reminiscent of when the Cybercontrolled Adeola Oshodi lured her coworker Matt into the hands of the Cybermen.